 You’re not fortune telling or planning, just exercising some imagination.
 It’s a good way to see whether your brand will grow with you.
 Of course you may get derailed or you may realize along the way that (a) you’re not interested in growing this way or (b) the world has changed so much it doesn’t make sense anymore.

 Can you see how these consultants might move in different directions?
-Comment below.
+Their stories hold the clue to where they want to be in future times.